spring-attic/spring-data-rest-webmvc/README.md

 ### Loading dummy data for testing

-If you want to play with some Person entities, there is a Ruby script in the root of the project named `load_name_data.rb`.
-It will load some random names from the `names.txt` file and create `Person` entities from them.
+If you want to play with some Person entities, you can load some random names from the `names.txt` file and create `Person` entities from them.
 You can then test the paging and sorting functionality by adding the appropriate URL parameters (information is in the wiki: [spring-data-rest/wiki/Paging-and-Sorting](https://github.com/SpringSource/spring-data-rest/wiki/Paging-and-Sorting)).

-Or you can just use one of the following if curl is in your path:
+#### Unix

-To load data under Unix Bash (Make sure curl is in your path):
+To load data with Curl and Bash (Make sure curl is in your path):

-	$ cat names.txt | while read name; do curl -H "Content-Type: application/json" -X POST -d "{ \"name\": \"$name\" }" http://localhost:8080/spring-data-rest-webmvc/people; done
+	cat names.txt | while read name; do curl -H "Content-Type: application/json" -X POST -d "{ \"name\": \"$name\" }" http://localhost:8080/spring-data-rest-webmvc/people; done

+#### Windows

-To load data under Windows Batch (Make sure curl is in your path):
+To load data with Curl and Batch (Make sure curl is in your path):

 	> FOR /F "tokens=*" %i IN (names.txt) DO curl -H "Content-Type: application/json" -X POST -d "{ \"name\": \"%i\" }" http://localhost:8080/spring-data-rest-webmvc/people